jeffery7jumman/jeffery7jumman/README.md

 - 👋 Hi, I’m @jeffery7jumman
 - 👀 I’m interested in softwares in general.
 - 🌱 I’m currently learning Software Engineering.
-- 💞️ I’m looking to collaborate on matters software related.
+- 💞️ I’m looking to collaborate on matters software.
 - 📫 How to reach me jeffery7work@Gmail.com

 <!---